Tarick/tscheduler/README.md

 # tscheduler
-Command line tasks/jobs scheduler with seconds to years precision and jobs control
+Command line tasks/jobs scheduler with from seconds to years precision and the jobs control

 ## Disclaimer

-This is early ALPHA and will probably stay as it is, you've been warned.
+This is an early ALPHA and will probably stay as it is, you've been warned.

-If you're looking for Cron compatible implementation to use as a library in your applications, then please look at [robfig/cron](https://github.com/robfig/cron) or any of __gron__ forks, I've used a lot of ideas from those.
+If you're looking for a Cron compatible implementation to use as a library in your applications, then please take a look at [robfig/cron](https://github.com/robfig/cron) or any of __gron__ forks, I've used a lot of ideas from those.

-I don't think that __tscheduler__ is mature enough to be used as a separate library package, so will not split it into the library from application code for now.
+I don't think that __tscheduler__ is mature enough to be used as a separate library package, so will not split it into the library from the application code for now.

 ## Motivation

-Mostly for Go practice, but I also don't like classic Crontab format, some things should just go.
+Mostly for the Go practice, but also I don't like the classic Crontab format as had to constantly recall the fields position.
+Some things should just go.
 Also built in job control is IMO better than trying to script locks and timeouts.

-The snippet of config file below is selfexplanatory.
+The snippet of config file below is self-explanatory.

 ```yaml
 logging: